pslq/checklist/README.md

 - [ ] Gather data from SAP jobs
 - [ ] Enable HC using data inside DB, without fetching data from server ( Python mode only, probably is the next one )
 - [ ] Provide HC messages through rest APIs ( Using Flask or Tornado )
+- [ ] Review fcstat data model and HC messages related to it
 - [ ] When providing data through REST, convert the lists in np.arrays in order to use ML to calculate trends and isolate behaviours using ML